-The AHRC CDT in Celtic Languages supports doctoral research and training in Celtic languages, literatures and cultures.
+The AHRC Centre for Doctoral Training (CDT) in Celtic Languages supports doctoral research and training in Celtic languages, literatures and cultures.

 In 2018/19, the CDT in Celtic Languages will fund approximately 5 studentships, which may be held at any one of our consortium HEIs.
 Supervision across two HEIs is also strongly encouraged, and should be explored prior to completing your application, but you must be primarily admitted to one HEI, which will be your host institution and which will complete the institutional statement of support.